Statement from Cinderloo 1821 on the Transfer of the Ironbridge Museums to the National Trust

-Cinderloo May Day walk
+Cinderloo walk leaflet

 The Cinderloo Riots of 1821 were a series of protests by colliers and iron workers in the Coalbrookdale coal field, who were struggling with low wages and poor working conditions.
 The protests culminated in a violent clash with the authorities, leaving several dead and many more injured.
 Tom Palin was subsequently hung for the part...
 Continue Reading →